callmemiku/proto-sync-plugin/README.md

 }
 ```

-2. Build your project, plugin will automatically clone mentioned proto files and add them to source sets\
+2. Build your project, plugin will automatically clone mentioned proto files and add them to source set